openvinotoolkit/open_model_zoo/models/public/faster_rcnn_inception_resnet_v2_atrous_coco/faster_rcnn_inception_resnet_v2_atrous_coco.md

 ## Use Case and High-Level Description

-Faster R-CNN with Inception Resnet v2 Atrous version pre-trained on the COCO dataset.
+Faster R-CNN with Inception Resnet v2 Atrous version.
 Used for object detection.
 For details see [paper](https://arxiv.org/pdf/1801.04381.pdf).

 ## Example